reiver/article-20250309/README.md

-# A Lesson Learned From Hosting The Fediverse: A SpaceHost Story
+# Hosting the Fediverse: The Unexpected Lesson from SpaceHost

 The best presentations _tell a story_ — this is a story of our journey **hosting the Fediverse** at [SpaceHost](https://spacehost.one):